cncf/wg-serverless/workflow/spec/spec.md

 States within each branch are only allowed to transition to states defined in the same branch.
 Transitions to other branches or workflow states are not allowed.
 States outside a parallel state cannot transition to a states declared within branches.

-Data output of the Parallel state includes the data output of each executed branch.

-The "waitForCompletion" property allows the parallel state to manage branch executions.
-Parallel state must wait for all branches which have this property set to "true" before triggering a transition.

 #### SubFlow State